ESXTOP

 s 2

-c = cpu m = memory n = network i = interrupts d = disk adapter u = disk device (includes NFS as of 4.0 Update 2) v = disk VM y = power states V = only show virtual machine worlds 2 = highlight a row, moving down 8 = highlight a row, moving up 4 = remove selected row from view e = statistics broken down per world 6 = statistics broken down per world
+c = cpu m = memory n = network i = interrupts d = disk adapter u = disk device v = disk VM p = power mgmt r = rdma x = vsan V = only show virtual machine worlds e = Expand/Rollup CPU statistics, show details of all worlds associated with group (GID) k = kill world, for tech support purposes only! l = limit display to a single group (GID), enables you to focus on one VM # = limiting the number of entitites, for instance the top 5 2 = highlight a row, moving down 8 = highlight a row, moving up 4 = remove selected row from view e = statistics broken down per world 6 = statistics broken down per world

 f <type appropriate character>